 - Meanwhile, make the filling.
 Combine ¼ cup sugar with 1 cup water and bring to a boil.
-Turn off the heat and add the 2 bags instant milk tea powder and 1 tbsp loose black tea leaves.
+Turn off the heat and add the 2 bags instant milk tea powder and 1 tablespoon loose black tea leaves.
 Let sit for 10 minutes.
 Cool completely.

-- Whisk together 4 eggs with ½ cup evaporated milk and ½ tsp vanilla extract.
+- Whisk together 4 eggs with ½ cup evaporated milk and ½ teaspoon vanilla extract.
 Add in the cooled milk tea mixture, whisking until well combined.
 Strain the custard filling and set aside.

 - Preheat oven to 350 degrees F.

 - Remove the shells from the fridge and trim off any excess dough that hangs over the edges.
 Fill the shells with the milk tea custard until it's about 80% full.
 Bake the tarts for 10-12 minutes or until the edges of the custard have set.
 The center will still be a little jiggly.

 - Let the milk tea custards slightly cool.
 Serve warm.